You don't have to go to a gym to be active. There are some great ways to be active in everyday life.

 - If you want to push yourself a bit more, you can try to fit another activity into your day.
 You can do an activity for longer, or try doing it more quickly.

 - Try using a fitness tracker on a watch or phone.
-They can measure the steps you take as well as heart rate and sleep.
+They can measure the steps you take as well as your heart rate and sleep.
 Tracking your own activity levels can help you see the progress you are making.